What is A Home Security System and How Does it Work?

 Control Panel

-A home security system’s principal point of control is the control panel.
-The control panel can be used by authorised individuals to arm or disarm an alarm.
-Individual passcodes or voice commands are often used to activate or disable an alarm with a control panel.
+The main point of control of a home security system is the control panel.
+The control panel is utilised by authorised persons to arm or disarm an alarm.
+Individual passcodes or voice commands are usually employed to activate or disable an alarm via a control panel.

 Sensor